-In the absence of a contrary instruction, the person(s) designated by management of the Corporation in the enclosed form of proxy intend to vote FOR the election as directors of the proposed nominees whose names are set forth below, each of whom has been a director since the date indicated below opposite the proposed nominee's name.
+In the absence of a contrary instruction, the person(s) designated by management of the Corporation in the enclosed form of proxy intend to vote FOR the election as directors of the proposed nominees whose names are set forth below, each of whom has been a director since the date indicated in the chart "About the Nominated Directors".
 Management does not contemplate that any of the proposed nominees will be unable to serve as a director, but if that should occur for any reason prior to the Meeting, the Common Shares represented by properly executed proxies given in favour of such nominee(s) may be voted by the person(s) designated by management of the Corporation in the enclosed form of proxy, in their discretion, in favour of another nominee.

-The following are the names of the eight proposed nominees for election as directors of the Corporation:
+The following are the names of the six proposed nominees for election as directors of the Corporation:

-Donald K. Johnson O.C.
-Walter Gates
+Donald K. Johnson, O.C., LL.D

-David Ingram David Lewis
+David Lewis

+David Thomson

-David Appel Wesley Voorheis
+David Appel

-James P. Bowland Steven P. Richardson
+Sean Morrison

-The section of this Circular entitled "About the Nominated Directors" sets out detailed information on each of the nominees including the nominee's age, province or state and country of residence, principal occupation, date first appointed to the Board, public board memberships and the number of Common Shares of the Corporation beneficially owned, directly or indirectly, or over which control or direction was exercised, by such person or the person's associates or affiliates as at April 25, 2011.
+The section of this Circular entitled "About the Nominated Directors" sets out detailed information on each of the nominees including the nominee's age, province or state and country of residence, principal occupation, date first appointed to the Board, public board memberships and the number of Common Shares of the Corporation beneficially owned, directly or indirectly, or over which control or direction was exercised, by such person or the person's associates or affiliates as at April 5, 2012.
 The information as to shares beneficially owned or over which control or direction is exercised, not being within the knowledge of the Corporation, has been furnished by the respective proposed nominees individually.
-All of the nominees except Steven P. Richardson are currently directors of the Corporation.
+All of the nominees are currently directors of the Corporation.